A plethora of stories in motion

 Now in this time where we are forced into captivity due to the pandemic, I have learned that the actions we chase in the streets can be chased within the four walls of our home.
 Just paying attention to the details and activities that the family member does and the kind of light that plays inside your home the entire morning can come in handy in shooting street photographs.

 I use a Fujifilm X-T100 with a 15-45mm lens.
 After thorough research, I learned about the type of cameras produced by Fuji and how it fits my description of a perfect camera, so without any hesitation, I opted for it.
 The ease of focusing and the dynamic and precision of the colour that it catches makes it stand out.
 The light weight and the compact build of this camera make it worthwhile to carry in the streets and often shoot the moment without disrupting the subject or making the subject feel over cautioned in the presence of a lens pointing at him or her.

 Being an amateur, in this vast learning field, I wish to learn more and grow more and inspire people.
 I will always be thankful to the people who taught me and is still helping me.

 Srideep Banerjee, is currently pursuing a b.tech in electronics and communication engineering.
-Apart from studies, he enjoys his company over others and as a result fell in love with photography and sees it as a medium of expression.
+Apart from studies, he enjoys his own company over others and as a result fell in love with photography and sees it as a medium of expression.
 He aims to improve himself over time and hopes to make a mark.
 He is keenly interested in studying humans and their activities.
+His work has been published in Dodho, Fuji X Passion and Fuji Love magazines.
 As an amateur, he hopes to learn more and publish more of his works.